Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Ethics Statement

 \section{Ethics Statement}

 This work studies density-estimation methodology rather than a deployment system.
+Potential positive uses include faster and more transparent dependence analysis in scientific, financial, and monitoring workflows, where explicit MI/TC decompositions can help audit which variables contribute to dependence.
+The main risk is over-trusting fitted dependence or conditional forecasts in high-stakes settings.
 In application areas such as finance or risk monitoring, model misspecification and poor calibration can create real harm, so downstream validation remains essential.